 Jeremy spent his career at J.P.Morgan, which he joined in 1987, until retiring in October 2013.
 He held a series of senior level positions there, including head of the European Mergers and Acquisitions Group, global co-head of the Natural Resources and Diversified Industrials Group, and latterly vice chair of the Energy Group, and was involved in a number of major oil & gas mergers over the years.
 He is a non-executive director of Tullow Oil plc and chair of The Lakeland Climbing Centre.

 Formerly with Shell for 35 years, latterly as global head of Shell's manufacturing business.
 He is a non-executive director of EnPro Industries, is co-chair of the Governor's Task Force at the University of Wyoming, a director of the University of Wyoming Foundation and is a long-standing member of the Society of Petroleum Engineers.

-Worked for Amoco and BP for 26 years, latterly as senior vice president and CEO for BP Angola, with previous appointments in Vietnam, Aberdeen, Holland and the US, principally in upstream activities.
-She is currently a non-executive director of McDermott International, Inc, an independent director of QEP Resources Inc and is a former non-executive director of Ausenco Limited, and is a member of industry councils at Oklahoma State University and the University of Wyoming.
+Worked for Amoco and BP for 26 years, latterly as senior vice president and CEO for BP Angola, with previous appointments in Vietnam, UK, Holland and the US, principally in upstream activities.
+She is currently a non-executive director of McDermott International, Inc, an independent director of QEP Resources Inc and is a former non-executive director of Ausenco Limited.
+Mary is a member of industry councils at Oklahoma State University and the University of Wyoming.

-Linda has more than 40 years' business experience, with 27 years spent in the international energy sector.
+Linda has more than 40 years of business experience, with 27 years spent in the international energy sector.
 Between 1980 and 2007, Linda held a number of executive positions at BP PLC in the UK and the US.
-During that time she held various executive roles in refining and marketing, exploration and production and petrochemicals, including chief executive of BP Shipping and Group vice president and commercial director, BP Refining & Marketing.
+During that time she held various executive roles in refining and marketing, exploration and production, and petrochemicals, including chief executive of BP Shipping and Group vice president and commercial director, BP Refining & Marketing.